serenity-is/docs/startsharp/faq.md

 ## Does Serenity have a reporting tool?

-Yes, Serenity relies on WKHTMLTOPDF for reporting, which converts HTML to PDF using the WebKit engine.
+Yes, Serenity relies on WKHTMLTOPDF (and Chrome/Puppeteer) for reporting, which converts HTML to PDF using the WebKit engine.
 It is the natural choice for a web application.
 It is also possible to use Chrome/Puppeteer.

 You can use HTML/CSS and any kind of javascript component to render charts, tables, barcodes, QR, and other kinds of content in reports.